2 teenagers taken to hospital after accident at Elias Road

 The Singapore Civil Defence Force said they responded to the accident at about 11.45pm.

-A photo of the incident circulating on social media showed a red car and a motorcycle next to each other at the junction, both badly wrecked.
+A photo of the incident circulating on social media shows a red car and a motorcycle next to each other at the junction, both badly wrecked.

-The front of the car was smashed in, while the motorcycle was in pieces in front of it.
+The front of the car was smashed in, while the motorcycle was in pieces.

 Police investigations are ongoing.